Becker (TV series)

-Becker is an American sitcom television series that originally aired on CBS from November 2, 1998, to January 28, 2004, broadcasting 129 episodes.
-Set in the New York City borough of the Bronx, the show starred Ted Danson as John Becker, a misanthropic doctor who operates a small practice and is constantly annoyed by his patients, co-workers, and friends, and practically everything and everybody else in his world.
+Becker is an American television sitcom created by Dave Hackel that aired on CBS for six seasons from November 2, 1998, to January 28, 2004, with a total of 129 episodes.
+Produced by Dave Hackel Productions and Industry Entertainment in association with Paramount Television, the show is set in the New York City borough of the Bronx, and stars Ted Danson as the title character, John Becker, a misanthropic doctor who operates a small practice and is constantly annoyed by his patients, co-workers, and friends, and practically everything and everybody else in his world.
 Despite everything, his patients and friends are loyal because Becker genuinely cares about them.
-The series was produced by Dave Hackel Productions and Industry Entertainment, in association with Paramount Network Television.

 Premise

-The show revolved around Becker and the things that annoyed him, although the members of the supporting cast also had their moments.
-The relationships between Becker and Reggie, and, later, Becker and Chris formed the key plots of many episodes.
-The show tackled more serious issues as well, such as race, homosexuality, transgender identities, addiction, nymphomania, schizophrenia, cerebral AVM, and political correctness.
+The show revolves around Becker and the things that annoyed him, although the members of the supporting cast also have their moments.
+The relationships between Becker and Reggie, and, later, Becker and Chris form the key plots of many episodes.
+The show tackles other serious issues as well, such as race, homosexuality, transgender identities, addiction, nymphomania, schizophrenia, cerebral AVM, and political correctness.